View Document Text

 Warrants and Rights

-right to purchase a given number of shares of common stock at a specified price and time.
-The
+holder the right to purchase a given number of shares of common stock at a specified price

-market for the resale of the warrants and rights, potential price fluctuations due to adverse
+liquid market for the resale of the warrants and rights, potential price fluctuations due to

 Mutual Fund Securities